igalic/blag/contents/articles/opensource-burnout/index.md

 In its [final
 stages](https://en.wikipedia.org/wiki/Burnout_%28psychology%29#Phases), burnout
 can cause a full-blown depression.
-But the first step down-hill is trying to work harder
+But the first step down-hill is

 > Working Harder
 >